michaelgruczel/teststrategies-and-tools-for-java/README.md

 ![](https://github.com/michaelgruczel/teststrategies-and-tools-for-java/raw/master/perfect-pipeline.png "")

-The lack of testsystems and long running test times often force you to a pragmatic tradeoff.
+The lack of testsystems and long running test times often forces you to a pragmatic tradeoff.

 ![](https://github.com/michaelgruczel/teststrategies-and-tools-for-java/raw/master/real-pipeline.png "")

-Important tools are:
+Some of the well known tools (in the java world) are:

 * Mockito
 * Spock